bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 Current user-visible Neovim benefits
 ====================================
-This is the list of small, but still worthwhile, user-visible enhancements that Neovim currently provides over and above Vim.
-This enhancements are pertinent to Vim 8 and Neovim 0.2 as of May 2017.
+This is the list of small, but still worthwhile, user-visible enhancements that Neovim currently provides in addition to what Vim offers.
+These enhancements are pertinent to Vim 8 and Neovim 0.2 as of May 2017.

 Note, I am only listing the enhancements that I appreciate, a full list of Neovim differences is listed